hridaykrishna2007-a11y/Mini-Game-Console/JOURNAL.md

+---
+title: "Mini Game Console"
+author: "@Hriday Krishna"
+description: "Describe your project in a short sentence!"
+created_at: "2026-07-10"
+---
 # Mini-Game-Console
 ## Day-1: tested the circuit on wokwi and made schematics [13th Jul,2026; 7:01 pm] [J-1]
 - Tested and troubleshooted the circuit and logic on wokwi. due to a breadboard error i made,I got confused lol